CrystBearer/BasicEncryptionDecryption/README.md

 # Basic Encryption Decryption
 Implementation of different types of ciphers to be used on files and string input.
+Here are the following algorithms implemented so far:
+1. Caesar
+2. Baconian

 ## Getting Started